IonAgorria/OpenE2140/README.md

 - Multiplayer

 ## Mentions
 - WD and DAT+PAL decoding is based on tools made in Pascal.
-Source and compiled exe available on http://www.ctpax-x.org/?goto=files&show=17
+Source and compiled exe available at http://www.ctpax-x.org/?goto=files&show=17
-- MIX files, levels, sprites and tiles decoding is based on work done by "mnn" on http://www.gamedev.net/topic/582821-sprite-formats-used-in-old-games/
+- MIX files, levels, sprites and tiles decoding is based on work done by "mnn" at http://www.gamedev.net/topic/582821-sprite-formats-used-in-old-games/